 Discussion

 In this cohort of heart transplant patients identified in the National Inpatient Sample, we discovered an increased use over time of acute circulatory support prior to heart transplantation.
-From 17 cases per year between 1998 to 2002? to an average of 33 cases per year between 2009 to2011, the rate of acute circulatory support prior to transplant has almost doubled.
+From 17 cases per year between 1998 to 2002 to an average of 40 cases per year between 2012 to2014, the rate of acute circulatory support prior to transplant has more than doubled.
 As a population, patients who underwent acute circulatory support were overall healthier, with decreased rates of diabetes, hypertension, and pre-existing renal disease.
 Despite this, they had increased in-hospital mortality, increased post-transplant length of stays, and a higher proportion of a variety of post-transplant complications.
 Over time, while mortality rates became similar between the two cohorts, the rate of post-transplant complications remained significantly higher in those patients who received acute circulatory support prior to transplantation.

 The question of when and whether patients are "too sick" for heart transplantation is not explicitly described in the UNOS heart allocation proposal.
 If there were changes to UNOS heart allocation, there could be an acceleration of the number of patients who receive acute circulatory support prior to transplant.
 We saw over the last twenty years that more patients received acute circulatory support prior to transplant.
 This could shift the overall transplant candidate population towards sicker patients prior to transplantation and lead to longer wait times for other patients on the transplant list.
 Additionally, the question of when patients are “too sick” also depends on the state of the art in transplantation and has changed over time.
 As the in-hospital mortality rates of transplant patients who required acute circulatory support converges with the mortality rate of patients who did not require acute circulatory support, advances in circulatory support might allow patients to overcome critical cardiac failure.The new allocation scheme does suggest the use of hemodynamics to determine whether a patient can remain a candidate for cardiac transplantation while on acute circulatory support, and these and other measures could further refine our evaluation of patients’ candidacy while on the waitlist, potentially improving morbidity rates post transplantation.